'Real face' of New India under BJP, says Oppn slamming PM Modi over release of Bilkis Bano case convicts | Politics

 ''The world is watching but who cares in 'New India'?'' he tweeted.

+She said the Gujarat government’s release order is shocking, shameful and condemnable. ''Of what value is the prime minister’s statements for women's dignity from the ramparts of the Red Fort when his own party-led government shows such criminal partisanship towards rapists and murderers.
+The order must be immediately rescinded,'' she said.

+''The murder of a Dalit child for drinking water from an 'upper caste' pot in an RSS-run school in Rajasthan and the release of eleven rape and murder convicts in Gujarat in the Bilkis Bano case tell us that something is truly rotten in the state of India after 75 years of freedom!,'' said CPI (ML) general secretary Dipankar Bhattacharya.

-A special Central Bureau of Investigation (CBI) court in Mumbai on January 21, 2008, had sentenced the 11 accused to life imprisonment on charges of gang rape and murder of seven members of Bilkis Bano's family during the 2002 Gujarat riots.
+A special Central Bureau of Investigation (CBI) court in Mumbai on January 21, 2008, sentenced the 11 accused to life imprisonment on charges of gang rape and murder in the Bilkis Bano case of the 2002 Gujarat riots.
 Their conviction was later upheld by the Bombay High Court.
 Modi, who was at that time the chief minister of Gujarat, has been persistently attacked by the Opposition over the riots which had left 790 Muslims and 254 Hindus dead while 223 more people were reported missing and another 2,500 were injured.
 The riots had erupted after the Godhra train burning incident in which 59 'karsevaks' were killed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)